token2/t2nfc_burner/README.md

 firmware and are reproduced here only to interoperate with Token2's own hardware; they are not secrets.

+## Where to get it?

+The new version is available on [`Google Play`](https://play.google.com/store/apps/details?id=com.token2.nfcburner2&hl=en).
+You can also download the APK from the releases section of this repository.

 ## Contact

 Token2 — https://token2.swiss/contact